DIT PERFORMANCE (March 31, 2025)

 Dear DIT Participant:

-The passively managed DIT Fossil Fuel Free Stock Fund gained 1.1% in the fourth quarter, beating the blended 85% Russell 3000/15% MSCI EAFE Index by 10 bps.
-Aperio’s lack of exposure to fossil fuels contributed to relative results, as the energy sector in the Russell 3000 Index experienced a negative return, declining 0.8%.
+The passively managed DIT Fossil Fuel Free Stock Fund (-3.4%) underperformed the blended 85% Russell 3000/15% MSCI EAFE Index by 40 bps.
+Aperio’s lack of exposure to fossil fuels hurt relative results, as energy was the best performing sector in the Russell 3000 Index.

 The fee for combined management, consulting, custody, and accounting services for DIT Stock Fund investments is 72 basis points annually, the fee for DIT Income Fund Investments is 35 basis points annually, and the fee for DIT Fossil Fuel Free Stock Fund Investments is 47 basis points annually.
 There are no additional or underlying fees on your DIT investments.